It’s hard to find a good web developer.

 Also, as much as you can, try to present problems or technical challenges to the developer early.
 Bounce one or two technical issues or uncertainties off your developer, or mention something that’s broken and see if he or she doesn’t mind taking a look.
 Even employing your developer for a small initial “tech support” job that you think will be related to your larger project can be a great litmus test.

 In either case, try to pay attention to the developer’s general energy: Do things tend to fix themselves around him or her—or do they tend to break further or come out half-working and fragile?
 Does he or she seem in control, or half-panicked?

 Has the Domain Expertise to Find the Right Solutions

-This is related to technical skill, but distinct: it means that the developer knows enough about your particular problem domain to find the best route to solving your goals.
+This is related to technical skill, but distinct: it means that you need to find a developer who knows enough about your particular problem area to find the best route to solving your goals.
 In other words, your developer may have great programming chops, but he or she will also need the training, experience, and common sense to make good decisions like the following: